Paul Cornely: Research and career

 In 1934, Cornely joined the faculty of the Howard University College of Medicine.
 At Howard, Cornely developed a program that concentrated on public health provision to underserved communities.
 He worked in preventative medicine and, in 1942, was named Head of the Department of Bacteriology.
-In his early career he visited historically black colleges and universities (HBCUs) across the United States, where he monitored the quality of health centers and other campus facilities.
-As part of this work he identified severe shortcomings in the number of healthcare workers (some 19 nurses to serve 24,000 students) and was not impressed by the sanitary conditions of cafeterias.
-He found that the dormitories were overcrowded, and rarely provided suitable facilities for personal hygiene or studying.
+In his early career, he visited historically black colleges and universities (HBCUs) across the United States, where he monitored the quality of health centers and other campus facilities.
+As part of this work, he identified severe shortcomings in the number of healthcare workers (some 19 nurses to serve 24,000 students) and was not impressed by the sanitary conditions of cafeterias.
+He found that the dormitories were overcrowded and rarely provided suitable facilities for personal hygiene or studying.
 On his return to Howard University, Cornely wrote a series of recommendations to improve the living conditions of students at HBCUs.
 He was made Director of the Howard University Hospital, where he studied tuberculosis, sexually transmitted infections and scarlet fever.
-He worked alongside Dorothy Celeste Boulding Ferebee, an African-American gynecologist and civil rights activist.
+He worked alongside Dorothy Celeste Boulding Ferebee, an African American gynecologist and civil rights activist.

-Cornely became involved with the civil rights movement in the 1950s, planning the Imhotep National Conference on hospital integration.
+Cornely became involved with the civil rights movement in the 1950s and planned the Imhotep National Conference on hospital integration.
 The conference was named after Imhotep, an Egyptian physician.
-The Imhotep conference series hoped to encourage voluntary desegregation, looking to give Black communities access to quality care at otherwise white hospitals.
+The Imhotep conference series hoped to encourage voluntary desegregation; looking to give Black communities access to quality care at otherwise white hospitals.
 While the conference series raised public awareness about the impact of racism on healthcare, it was largely boycotted by white hospitals and nursing schools.
-In 1963 Cornely attended the March on Washington for Jobs and Freedom, where he served as the medical coordinator.
+In 1963, Cornely attended the March on Washington for Jobs and Freedom, for which he served as the medical coordinator.
 The Imhotep conferences continued until Lyndon B. Johnson passed the Civil Rights Act of 1964.